-- [Delete: Unitary Development Plans are expected to include policies for the release of sites for housing development, as advised in paragraph 33 of PPG3.
-The presumption of paragraph 32, PPG3 is that previously-developed sites or buildings should be developed before greenfield sites, except where previously-developed sites perform so poorly as to preclude their use for housing before a particular greenfield site.
-This presumption, along with the list of factors to be considered when assessing potential and suitability for development of sites, from paragraph 31 PPG3, is used in the identification of Phase I and Phase II of the housing land supply, through the location strategy and sustainability appraisals of sites.]
-Paragraph 3.7, in the lower case text to policy UDP1, explains how sites have been placed in phases.
-Both Phase 1 and Phase 2 housing sites are listed in the Proposals Reports. - Local authorities should include policies for the release of sites for residential development to "manage the release of sites over the plan period" and [Delete: in order to] "control the pattern and speed of urban growth" (PPG3, paragraph 33).
-The aim of this is to "give priority to re-using previously-developed land within urban areas", "create more sustainable patterns of development" and deliver part of the Government's [Delete: O] objectives and expectations of local planning authorities, as set out in paragraph 2 of PPG3.

-To meet the requirements of PPG3 the Plan needs to ensure that Phase [Delete: I] 1 sites are developed before those in Phase [Delete: II] 2.
+- Paragraph 3.7, in the lower case text to Policy UDP1, explains how sites have been placed in phases.
+Both Phase 1 and Phase 2 housing sites are listed in Appendix F and Appendix G, respectively, and in the Proposals Reports. - 6.6 Local authorities should include policies in their Plan for the release of sites for residential development to "manage the release of sites over the plan period" and "control the pattern and speed of urban growth" (PPG3, paragraph 33).
+The aim of this is to "give priority to re-using previously-developed land within urban areas", "create more sustainable patterns of development" and deliver part of the Government's objectives and expectations of local planning authorities, as set out in paragraph 2 of PPG3.
+Consideration of planning applications through the development control process will have regard to the purposes of phasing in this chapter and in Policy UDP1. - 6.7 The Council is committed to meeting the requirements of PPG3, ensuring that Phase 1 sites are developed before those in Phase 2, and reflecting the approach to phasing advice contained in the DTLR Good Practice Guidance, "Planning to Deliver The Managed Release of Housing Sites: Towards Better Practice".
 Therefore:

-PROPOSALS FOR RESIDENTIAL DEVELOPMENT ON ANY SITE ALLOCATED ON THE PROPOSALS MAPS AS A PHASE [Delete: I] 1 HOUSING SITE WILL BE PERMITTED, SUBJECT TO OTHER HOUSING POLICIES AND OTHER RELEVANT POLICIES ELSEWHERE IN THE PLAN.
+PROPOSALS FOR RESIDENTIAL DEVELOPMENT ON ANY SITE ALLOCATED ON THE PROPOSALS MAPS AS A PHASE 1 HOUSING SITE WILL BE PERMITTED, SUBJECT TO OTHER HOUSING POLICIES AND OTHER RELEVANT POLICIES ELSEWHERE IN THE PLAN.